rewindio/baremetrics_api/README.md

 client.list_sources
 ```

 The only required configuration parameter to initialize the client is the API key using this constructor.
-Unprovided parameters will have their default value.
+Unprovided parameters will have their default value set.

 You can also initialize the client using a configuration block to have it globally configured: